 A receivable shall be classified as 'trade receivable' if it is in respect of the amount due on account of goods sold or services rendered in the normal course of business.
-Whereas as per the Old Schedule VI, the term 'sundry debtors' included amounts due in respect of goods sold or services rendered or in respect of other contractual obligations as well.
-Hence, amounts due under contractual obligations cannot be included within Trade Receivables.
-Such items may include dues in respect of insurance claims, sale of fixed assets, contractually reimbursable expenses, interest accrued on trade receivables, etc. Such receivables should be classified as "others" and each such item should be disclosed nature-wise.
+The amounts due under contractual obligations cannot be included within Trade Receivables.
+Such contractual obligations may include dues in respect of insurance claims, sale of Property, Plant and Equipment, contractually reimbursable expenses, interest accrued on trade receivables, etc. Such receivables should be classified as "others" and each such item should be disclosed nature-wise.

-Guidance in respect of above items may also be drawn from the guidance given in respect of Long-term loans & advances to the extent applicable.
+Guidance in respect of the above items may also be drawn from the guidance given in respect of Long-term loans & advances to the extent applicable.